Can you paint carbon fiber? Why should you paint carbon fiber? Stay with me as I give a detailed information on painting of graphite fiber.

 What Is Carbon Fiber?

-Carbon fibres or carbon fibers, also known as CF, graphite fibre, or graphite fibers, are fibers measuring 5 to 10 micrometers (0.00020–0.00039 in) in diameter and contain mostly carbon atoms.
+Carbon fibersalso known as CF, or graphite fibers, are fibers measuring 5 to 10 micrometers (0.00020–0.00039 in) in diameter and contain mostly carbon atoms.

-Carbon fibers offer many advantages like high stiffness, tensile strength, top strength-to-weight ratio, high resistance to chemicals, low thermal expansion, and high-temperature tolerance.
+Carbon fibers offer many advantages like high stiffness, tensile strength, top strength-to-weight ratio, high chemical resistance, low thermal expansion, and high-temperature tolerance.

 These properties of carbon fiber have made it useful in civil engineering, aerospace, motorsport, military, and other competitive sports.